Providence (religious movement): Taiwan

 In November 2001 the Taiwanese version of Next Magazine published the article "Korean cult leader raped over one hundred Taiwanese female college students".
 Allegedly involved National Taiwan University, Fu Jen Catholic University, and National Chengchi University all denied the report, stated that there were no cult activities in their campuses at the time.
 NCCU acknowledged that there had been such activities many years ago.
 There had been similar reports in 1997.
 Taiwanese authorities investigated Jung for raping women, but he fled the country.
 Members of EXODUS soon came to Taiwan and held a press conference with an involved woman.

 In October 2005 Apple Daily reported that many student clubs in National Central University and other campuses are recruiting for Providence Church.
 These clubs hold a wide variety of activities including the "Eagle Cup" soccer tournament in Taipei city and regular model training.
 The paper quoted an undisclosed former church member, that the church's "modeling department" is in fact a channel of recruiting sexual partners for Jung.
 The paper obtained three audio recordings of dialogs of some female members, which say that Jung have had sex with ten female members by mutual consent, most of them college students from the modeling department.

+In November 2024, JMS conducted the "13th Blessing Ceremony (Wedding)" for Taiwanese followers, during which concerns were raised about the excessive invasion of privacy.
+Specifically, the organization reportedly asked participants intrusive questions, including inquiries about the frequency of sexual relations.

 Sexual abuse allegations in the media

 Media exposes

-The Providence sex scandal received wide public attention following Seoul Broadcasting System (SBS)'s exposé, broadcast on March 20, 1999, on its TV news magazine The Unanswered.
+The Providence sex scandal received wide public attention following Seoul Broadcasting System (SBS)'s exposé, broadcast in March 1999, on its TV news magazine The Unanswered.
 Over 100 alleged victims were contacted for information in the making of this series.
-JMS (as Providence was known then) countered with lawsuits to suppress the broadcast, libel litigation, and an organized two-month barrage of phone calls, as many as 60,000 calls per day.
+JMS, as Providence was known then, countered with lawsuits to suppress the broadcast, libel litigation, and an organized two-month barrage of phone calls, as many as 60,000 calls per day.

 The broadcast resulted in Jung fleeing the country one day later.
-Jung lived freely outside of Korea for the next seven years, until apprehended by the Chinese authorities in 2006, and repatriated to Korea the following year.
+Jung lived freely outside of Korea for the next seven years, until apprehended by the Chinese authorities in 2006, and repatriated to Korea in 2007.